-I am an investigative and business journalist with years of experience.
-I have worked in Zimbabwe and Namibia with independent publications and also participated in international media training programs in Germany and Belgium under the auspices of DW Akademie.
+As an investigative journalist, I have worked extensively with independent publications in Zimbabwe and Namibia.
+Digital rights, internet freedom and free discourse define my work.
+I'm basically against anything which diminishes the individual's impulse and conscience.
+I have also participated in international media training programs in Germany and Belgium under the auspices of DW Akademie.
 I enjoy the thrills and spills that come with media work.

 Latest posts by Kudzai Chimhangwa

 2022 will provide ample opportunity to monitor the government response to electoral challenges, and whether includes the use of internet shutdowns and laws to clampdown on activists, opposition leaders and independent media.

 COVID-19 and its subsequent government policies have had far-reaching implications on digital rights and media freedom in Zimbabwe.

 SADC states have been urged to support Mozambique’s government to fight against terrorists and armed groups attacking civilians and infrastructure in Cabo Delgado Province.

 Zimbabweans brace for the coronavirus amid chronic health system struggles and expensive internet data.
 "Sadly, in the remote parts of our country, some are clueless of this pandemic."

 The military's declaration that social media is a "dangerous threat" has angered Zimbabweans concerned over the increasing deterioration of freedom of expression in the country.

 Some citizens were told that if they didn't register and submit their biometrics, they might be barred from voting.

 A leader in the liberation struggle, Mugabe’s final years in office were characterized by a catastrophic economic collapse, violent land seizures, abductions, intimidation and a vicious power struggle.